We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Apple cider vinegar operates as an antifungal against the Candida species of yeast.
 It can be applied to the area topically.
 The smell may bother you at first, but the vinegar smell evaporates as time passes.
 If it burns, mix with a little water before applying.

 Coconut oil is promoted by natural healers as having many health-related uses such as relieving constipation, repairing hair, and moisturizing skin.
-A 2007 study showed that coconut oil was highly effective against Candida albicans.
+A

 While less common than vaginal yeast infections, male yeast infections can be equally as uncomfortable.
 If you feel that you have a yeast infection, consult with your doctor about treatment options including the natural remedies above.
 If your sexual partner also has symptoms, have them see their doctor and only have protected sexual intercourse until both of you have a clean bill of health.